JimmyCerone/ideaBank/202104200859 - Chat is a greedy form of communication.md

 ## Connections
 - Connected with an article from [[Volley]] - https://www.volleyapp.com/post/the-space-between-slack-and-zoom
+- Connected with an article from [[Basecamp]]: https://basecamp.com/guides/group-chat-problems

 Source: [[I'm Walking Away From the Product I Spent a Year Building]] & [[The War on Developer Productivity]].